unionlabs/union/docs/docs/06_joining_the_testnet/02_getting_tokens.md

 ## Receiving Testnet Tokens

-Once you've been accepted to the Testnet, you will receive a form to submit your Union address as well as your node address.
+Once you've been accepted to the Testnet, you can submit your Union address as well as your node address to our [Validator Intake Form](https://7xv16fh3twz.typeform.com/to/eYTMvi11).

 ### Finding your Union Address